VasaviNaveena/Linux-Server-Configuration/README.md

 It allows you to install new packages when needed

 ## Change the SSH port from 22 to 2200
-- Edit the /etc/ssh/sshd_config file: sudo vi /etc/ssh/sshd_config.
+- Edit the /etc/ssh/sshd_config file: `sudo vi /etc/ssh/sshd_config`.
-- Change the port number on line 5 from 22 to 2200.
+- Change the port number on line 5 from `22` to `2200`.
-- Save and exit using esc and confirm with :wq.
+- Save and exit using esc and confirm with `:wq`
-- Restart SSH: sudo service ssh restart.
+- Restart SSH: `sudo service ssh restart`
-- Change inbound rules in Amazon EC2 --> Type : Custom TCP Rule as 2200
+- Change inbound rules in Amazon EC2-Type : Custom TCP Rule as 2200
 -To check port 2200 weather working or not by using `ssh -i Catalogkey.pem -p 2200 ubuntu@54.212.41.249`

 ## Configure the Uncomplicated Firewall (UFW)